 A community for qualitative researchers.

-QuIRI brings together researchers from across Cornell who are teaching, employing, and developing rigorous qualitative research methodologies.
-The qualitative and interpretive social science faculty at Cornell University are among the very best in the world.
+QuIRI brings together researchers from across Cornell who teach, employ, and develop rigorous qualitative research methodologies.
+The qualitative and interpretive social science faculty at Cornell University is among the very best in the world.
 QuIRI creates opportunities for collaboration and excellence in interpretive social science research and training.

 Cornell University’s QuIRI was established in 2020 to:

-QuIRI has a number of programs and initiatives to support qualitative research at Cornell.
+QuIRI has several programs and initiatives to support qualitative research at Cornell.
 We have a monthly seminar series that explores methods, technologies, and research projects related to various kinds of qualitative research.
-We have a bi-annual small grants program for Cornell faculty, post-docs, and PhD students to support various kinds of research-related expenses.
+We have a bi-annual small grants program for Cornell faculty, post-docs, and Ph.D. students to support multiple types of research-related expenses.
 Our faculty working groups provide resources to bring together qualitative researchers for writing and or reading groups.
-Our faculty summer institute is intended for faculty across Cornell who are interested in incorporating qualitative methods into their research programs.
-See tabs above for more details.
+Our faculty summer institute is intended for faculty across Cornell interested in incorporating qualitative methods into their research programs.
+See the tabs above for more details.

 To join the QuIRI e-list please send an email message with the subject line JOIN to QuIRI-L-request@cornell.edu